 We work closely with independent accessibility experts to improve our services in response to changes in technology, user needs, behaviour and expectations.

-We had our site audited in January 2016 and then again in January 2017 and we were pleased to see big improvements in WCAG rating across all pages.
+We have our site audited annually and we are pleased to see big improvements in WCAG ratings across the majority of our pages.

-We are now working on fixing the issues we found and will conduct ongoing audits and spot checks to confirm that the issues raised have been addressed successfully.
+We are continually working on fixing the issues we find and will conduct ongoing audits and spot checks to confirm that the issues raised have been addressed successfully.

 STEP 3: We carry out customer research and testing